|Teaching method||Contact hours|

 Basic knowledge of sustainable food systems

-This course focuses on the social regulation and transformations of food systems .
+This course focuses on the social transformations of food systems.
 More specifically it focusses on: a) how less sustainable systems of food provisioning are deliberately transformed into more sustainable ones and b) how this transformation process and its implications can be understood and assessed from a social sciences perspective.

-The aim of the course is to provide a social sciences perspective on the dynamics and diversity of sustainable systems of food provisioning and provide the tools to assess their impact and contribution towards achieving the UN sustainable development goals.
+The aim of the course is to provide a social sciences perspective on the dynamics and diversity of sustainable systems of food provisioning and provide the tools to assess their impact on environment, society and health.
 This will be achieved by a combination of lectures, group assignments and workshops.

 After successful completion of this course students are expected to be able to: